Clear-Bible/Alignments/docs/sourceformats.md

   in the alignments file.
 * `text`: the surface text for each token

-Other columns are possible, including (but not limited to):
+Other columns are possible.
+These column names are optional but for specific purposes, and if used, should have the intended content:

 * `altId`: typically the lemma followed by a hyphen and a one-up integer indexing how many times this lemma occurs in the verse.
 * `strongs`: the Strongs number for the lemma.
+* `after`: indicates one or more non-whitespace characters (like punctuation) that should follow this token without intervening whitespace.
+Typically used when punctuation is not treated as a separate token.
 * `gloss`: an English gloss for the lemma
 * `gloss2`: another gloss for the lemma, typically Chinese
 * `lemma`: the dictionary form of the word